joereddington/joereddington.github.io/_posts/2025-03-09-advanced-spin-bike-speedometer.markdown

 ![Display](/assets/images/speedodisplay1.png)

 I obviously needed a much longer cable.
-Nova and I found an old Ethernet cable (which had four wires internal wires, which is what we needed) and I used that.
+Nova and I found an old Ethernet cable (which had four internal wires, which is what we needed) and I used that.
 I'm finally getting some use out of my soldering iron...

 ![soldering](/assets/images/soldaring.png)